svtk/AtomicKotlinCourse/Introduction to Objects/Exceptions/Exercise 1/task.md

 ## Exceptions (#1)

-Display to the console all of the following `String`s that can't be converted to `Double` (that is, those where an attempt to convert it throws an exception):
+Display on the console all the following `String`s that can't be converted to `Double` (that is, those where an attempt to convert it throws an exception):

 ```